FionnT/zendesk-search-custom-fields/README.md

-# zendesk-search-custom-fields
-Bookmarklet which allows you to search Zendesk by any added custom text fields
+# Bookmarklet which allows you to easily search Zendesk by your custom text fields